AlexanderAberg/the-fancy-cinema-castle/README.md

 Visitors goals are:
 - Be able to book an auditorium according to their wishes.
 - See what is on offer.
-- Read about the concepy.
+- Read about the concept.

 How The Fancy Cinema Castle fills the needs:
 - You can get information about different auditoriums.